Diarsid/gem-injector/docs/tutorial.md

 ![third_class](http://i.imgur.com/I0gcTrz.png)

 From that point it is possible to begin the assembling of program and wiring modules together.
-Without DI container it is nessecary to write a lot of code with “new” operator, explicitly pass module instances into another constructors of approptiate worker classes and cast their instances to appropriate module intefaces.
+Without DI container it is necessary to write a lot of code with “new” operator, explicitly pass module instances into another constructors of approptiate worker classes and cast their instances to appropriate module intefaces.
 This approach leads to inconvenient cumbersome code which often requires a lot of static methods and breaking of package-private classes encapsulation.

 ##### Module and Container usage [:arrow_up_small:](#gem-injector-tutorial)
 To avoid that we will use DI container.
 To begin with it, it is required to edit our previous code to extend module interfaces from void **com.drs.gem.injector.module.Module** interface: